torproject/sbws/docs/source/man_sbws.rst

    Override the sbws log level (default: info).

 -c CONFIG, --config CONFIG
-   Path to the sbws configuration file (default: $HOME/.sbws.ini)
+   Path to a custom configuration file.

 EXAMPLES
 --------

 sbws scanner
-    Run the scanner using the configuration file in ~/.sbws.ini
+    Run the scanner using **sbws** defaults.

 sbws -c ~/.sbwsrc scanner
-    Run the scanner using the configuration file in ~/.sbwsrc
+    Run the scanner using the configuration file in `~/.sbwsrc`

 sbws --log-level debug generate
-    Generate v3bw file in the default v3bw directory (~/.sbws/v3bw)
+    Generate v3bw file in the default v3bw directory.

 sbws cleanup
-    Cleanup datadir and v3bw files older than XX in the default v3bw directory (~/.sbws/)
+    Cleanup datadir and v3bw files older than XX in the default v3bw directory.

 FILES
 -----